 A bid or offer may be rejected if the Procurement Officer determines that the lack of balance poses an unacceptable risk to the District.

-I. Rejection for Nonresponsibility or Nonresponsiveness:
+I. Rejection for Non-responsibility or Unresponsiveness:

-Nonresponsible Bidder or Offeror: Subject to Section 63G-6a-903 of the Act, the Procurement Officer shall reject a bid or offer from a bidder or offeror that is determined to be nonresponsible.
+Non-responsible Bidder or Offeror: Subject to Section 63G-6a-903 of the Act, the Procurement Officer shall reject a bid or offer from a bidder or offeror that is determined to be non-responsible.
 A responsible bidder or offeror is defined in Section 63G-6a-103(42) of the Act.
 The unreasonable failure of a bidder or offeror to promptly supply information in connection with an inquiry with respect to responsibility may be grounds for a determination of non-responsibility of that bidder or offeror.
-If a bid is rejected due to nonresponsibility, such shall be documented in writing by the Procurement Officer.
+If a bid is rejected due to non-responsibility, such shall be documented in writing by the Procurement Officer.

-Nonresponsive Offer: In accordance with Section 63G-6a-604(3) of the Act, the Procurement Officer may not accept a bid or proposal that is not responsive.
+Unresponsive Offer: In accordance with Section 63G-6a-604(3) of the Act, the Procurement Officer may not accept a bid or proposal that is not responsive.
 Responsiveness is defined in Section 63G-6a-103(43) of the Act.

 Bid Security Failure: When bid security is required and a bidder fails to furnish the security in accordance with the requirements of the invitation for bids, the bid shall be rejected.
 (UCA §63G-6a-1102)